Making Money With Pay Per Click

 His ads now run all across the Internet on websites that are somewhat related to food, pizza, local dining, or whatever else he wants to target.

 Now Donna is a food and healthy living blogger who shares her personal stories and recipes.
 She recently added Google Adsense to her website so that Google can display ads.

 Clear as mud?
-Don't worry about the back end workings of the Adsense program.
+There's no sense in overthinking the internal workings of the Adsense program.
 Just know that it's a very easy way to get paid for having a website that gets traffic.

 Simply follow the next three steps to get set up!